 Should Jesus be worshipped?
 If so, how much?
-Should he become the focal point of our spiritual life ABOVE that of God the Father?
-Or should Christ be viewed as deserving the same reverence and awe we are to give the Father?
-Would it be right to worship our Messiah to a lesser degree than our true spiritual Father?
+Should he become the focal point of our spiritual life above that of God the Father?
+Or should he be viewed as deserving the same reverence and awe we are to give the Father?
+Would it be right to worship Jesus to a lesser degree than our true spiritual Father?

 There were many times during Jesus' life, ministry and beyond where he was worshipped.
-Some of the Biblical examples of such worship include the following.
+Some of the Biblical examples of such behavior include the following.

 Christ was paid homage by the Magi at his birth (Matthew 2:2,11)

 A synagogue ruler whose daughter had died and who wanted Christ to make her alive again (Matthew 9:18).

 The disciples worshipped Jesus after he stilled a stormy sea (Matthew 14:33) and when he ascended into heaven (Luke 24:52).

 Unclean (evil) spirits who possessed people, when they saw Christ, bowed before him (Mark 3:11, 5:6, Luke 4:41).

 A man born blind, healed by Christ at the Pool of Siloam, reverenced him (John 9:38).